Community Giving: Creating a Sense of Place with a Mural

 Once the design was chosen we picked out our paint colors, graciously donated by Kelly Moore.
 We narrowed the palette down to about fifteen colors, and not a single one matched the Pantone swatch book we brought along.
 Thankfully, with Leslie leading the project and the recommendations from Gin Cheung at Kelly Moore, the colors came out looking fantastic.

 The actual painting was delayed by the massive amounts of rain San Francisco had in mid-March, but thankfully the sun came out just in time for us to complete the mural within the time frame specified by San Francisco’s Department of Children, Youth & Their Families, who funded the project.
 Last week on Wednesday, March 30, the first coats of paint went up.
 One of the best parts about seeing the paint go up was witnessing community members inquire about the organization – some had lived there for years and never knew that HSC was there!

 We feel great about being able to be involved in such an awesome project that brightens up the HSC’s building and the 1200 block of Divisadero in San Francisco.
 Next time you are in the Western Addition we hope you’ll check it out.

 Hey!
-This wasn't written by a shadow of jaguars!
+This wasn't written by a gang of elk!
 It was written by Jodi Wing, who does awesome work at Loud Dog, a digital branding firm in San Francisco that helps businesses express themselves authentically via identities, websites, and marketing collateral.

 If you want us to do awesome work for you, if you have a question, or if you're just feeling lonely and want to chat, we want to hear from you!